cosmos/cosmos/whitepaper.md

 state transitions of the peg-shard can be efficiently challenged and verified by either the hub or the target.
-The hub and the target (or in the case of Ethereum, the peg-contract) should allow the peg-shard validators to post collateral, and coin transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made.
+The hub and the target (or in the case of Ethereum, the peg-contract) should allow the peg-shard validators to post collateral, and token transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made.
 We leave the design of the specification and implementation of this system open as a future GnuClear improvement proposal.